jmoggridge/ottawabeaches/README.md

     - I have been following this [CADDIS guide from the EPA](https://www.epa.gov/caddis-vol4/exploratory-data-analysis) for technical guidance.

   - **EDA plan**:
-    0. Data is all tidy and prepared for analysis (done for historical data except rivers 2019)
+    1. Data is all tidy and prepared for analysis (done for historical data except rivers 2019)
+    2. *Characterize FIB dataset*
-    1. FIB density ranges have been established from the 'Beaches' dataset for 2014-2019
+      - FIB density ranges have been established from the 'Beaches' dataset for 2014-2019
-      - we have explored these at the five locations in the dashboard; we know which locations fare worse.
+      - have explored these at the five locations in the dashboard
+      - have explored FIB density distributions by location, year, month
+        - box+dot plots, histograms, violins; summary tables.
         - Dashboard > Statistics > Distributions
       - get basic statistics for FIB & summarize
         - geomtric means, medians, variance, min/max info